Ashton Kutcher & Mila Kunis Spotted At Whiz Khalifa Show, Justin Theroux Crashed Couple's Date Night

 — EntertainmentTonight (@etnow) August 14, 2017

-Just last month, “The Ranch” actor denied cheating accusations via Twitter when he was spotted boarding a private jet with an unknown woman.
+While the couple looked happily married, they are frequently bombarded with issues.
+Just last month, the Ranch actor denied cheating accusations via Twitter when he was spotted boarding a private jet with an unknown woman.
 The lady in question turned out to be a cousin.

-However, this isn’t the first time that the Hollywood couple were surrounded with cheating and divorce rumors.
-Tabloids and magazines seemed to have a penchant for the 39-year-old actor, accusing him of adultery over ex-wife Demi Moore and now Mila Kunis.
+That wasn’t the first time the Hollywood couple were surrounded by cheating and divorce rumors.
+Tabloids and magazines seemed to have a fascination with the 39-year-old actor, accusing him of adultery while married to Demi Moore and now Mila Kunis.

-Nevertheless, the couple remains happy and just welcomed their second kid, Dimitri, nine months ago.
+Nevertheless, the couple remains happy, and they welcomed their second kid, Dimitri, eight months ago.
 Ashton Kutcher and Mila Kunis also have a 2-year-old daughter, Wyatt.

 [Featured Image by Sean M. Haffey/Getty Images]